pustovitDmytro/logger-decorator/README.md

 ## Contribute

-Make the changes to the code and tests and then commit to your branch.
+Make the changes to the code and tests.
+Then commit to your branch.
 Be sure to follow the commit message conventions.

 Commit message summaries must follow this basic format:
 ```